ansys/ansys-tools-common/doc/source/user_guide/index.rst

         :link: ansys_tools_path
         :link-type: doc

-        Learn how to use Ansys path tool.
+        Learn how to use the Ansys path tool.

     .. grid-item-card:: Ansys example downloader
         :padding: 2 2 2 2
         :link: ansys_downloader
         :link-type: doc

-        Learn how to use the example downloader tool.
+        Learn how to use the example downloader.

     .. grid-item-card:: Ansys exceptions
         :padding: 2 2 2 2